iychoi/kogiri/README.md

 License
 -------
 This project binary and source code is publically accessible under GPL v2 license agreement.
 If you modify source code and want to distribute, folk this project so that I can keep track of the modifications.

+This project includes packages using Apache public license v2.
+Their license files are located in "/lib" directory.